Kanomble/celery_blast/README.md

 - [ ] limit for query sequences in onewayblast
 - [ ] redirect to onewayblast detail page after project creation
 - [ ] form validation in blastsettings
-- [ ] integrate MAFFT and FastTree in Snakefile
+- [X] integrate MAFFT and FastTree in Snakefile
-- [ ] define global timeout variable --> use celery timeouts
+- [X] define global timeout variable --> use celery timeouts --> soft and hard timeouts
 - [ ] one_way_blast_results - if there is an error in the biopython request for building genus graphs display at least the hit table
 - [ ] correct ajax requests if it results into an error
 - [ ] wait-for script checking - LF / CLRF
 - [ ] add genbank database option
 - [ ] if no reciprocal hits are available for at least one gene the snakmake workflow will result into an error - rule extract_sequences
 - [ ] upload genome: if \n is in any uploaded txt file it will count as a value for insertion
-- [ ] implement custom snakemake logfile that lists all of the executed functions
+- [X] implement custom snakemake logfile that lists all of the executed functions
 - [ ] display warning if backward organism not in the forward database as there is no controlling step - cause hits against the identical protein are not considered
 - [ ] reciprocal_result.csv should also contain assembly accession for each hit and genus, family .. informations
   - [X] genus, family and other taxonomic informations are integrated